 4.3 Annual Report

 PAs’ EE Annual Reports, submitted every May, will include sufficient detail on portfolio, sector and program-level annual and cumulative accomplishments, including data on savings, budget, C/E, and other approved metrics to ensure accountability and public input on the progress of portfolio performance.
-The Annual Report will also present a prospective overview in narrative format that will include future plans to meet and/or exceed the cumulative four-year energy savings goals and the four-year C/E requirement, and other CPUC approved metrics including those specifically identified for RENs.
+The Annual Report will also present a prospective overview in narrative format that will include future plans to meet and/or exceed the cumulative four-year energy savings goals and the four-year C/E requirement, and other CPUC approved REN-specific energy savings targets and non-energy related metrics.
 The prospective overview will include any program adaptations, additional solicitations, or other strategies that may be necessary to help ensure attainment of the four-year energy savings goals and the portfolio C/E requirement.

 As described in Reporting Requirements (see Section 7.0), the existing CEDARS and Annual Report submissions would be the primary tools with which the PAs would report their progress and accomplishments to the CPUC and stakeholders.
 In addition to the existing Annual Reporting requirements, each PA will post its Annual Report on the CAEECC website and provide semi-annual data-driven updates on EE portfolio progress at the CAEECC, including (1) a high-level overview of its Annual Report near the time that it is filed, and (2) an update on progress approximately 6 months after the filing (see Section 8.0).